Bloat in Dogs (Gastric Torsion)

 - having a nervous or fearful temperament

-These factors are important for dog owners to consider, when trying to reduce their dog’s risk of developing bloat, which we will discuss in more detail later.
+These factors are important for dog parents to consider, when trying to reduce their dog’s risk of developing bloat, which we will discuss in more detail later.

 Are Some Dog Breeds More Prone to it than Others?